 - The employer is required to continue a worker's healthcare coverage during this period.

-CFRA provides the same coverages as the FMLA.
+CFRA, which is family medical leave in California, provides the same coverages as FMLA.
 There are, however, specific criteria for eligibility, including:

 - An employee must have worked for an employer for at least 12 months.

 - An employee must have worked 1,250 hours in the 12 months prior to the start of the leave.